Who is in our WillHouse

 As a former Chief Diversity Officer, Lewis has led diversity and inclusion efforts at three highly acclaimed colleges and universities-- Indiana University, Bridgewater State University and Virginia Tech University.

 Lewis formerly served as the Special Consultant to the President for Belonging, Equity and Inclusion at Forsyth Technical Community College.
-Lewis serves as a co-founder of CoopLew. and founder of WillHouse Global.
+Lewis served as a co-founder of CoopLew (2016-2021).

-Lewis serves the community of Winston Salem, as an advisory board member of the Wake Forest Center for Private Business and the Black Philanthropy Initiative (BPI), an initiative of the Winston Salem Foundation.
+Lewis serves the community of Winston Salem, as an advisory board member of the Black Philanthropy Initiative (BPI), an initiative of the Winston Salem Foundation.
 Lewis also serves his twelve years old son's business, Cam's Coffee Co, shop.camscoffeeco.com, as the Chief Executive Gopher (CEG).
 Cam's was created to provide supportive employment for individuals with disabilities.

 Lewis earned his Ph.D. in Higher Education Administration from Indiana University, Bloomington, IN.
 He holds a master degree in social work (MSW ).
 He has dedicated his entire professional life to living the spirit of his social work background by "providing a voice for the voiceless and creating inclusive spaces for each person to reach their full potential.”